oneapi-src/oneDPL/documentation/library_guide/parallel_api/iterators.rst

   * ``transform_iterator(iter, func)``: instantiates the iterator using the base iterator and unary functor provided.

   To simplify the construction of the iterator, ``oneapi::dpl::make_transform_iterator`` is provided.
-The function receives the original iterator and transform operation instance as arguments, and constructs the ``transform_iterator`` instance::
+The function receives the base iterator and transform operation instance as arguments, and constructs the ``transform_iterator`` instance::

     using namespace oneapi;